duckietown/dockertown/docs/template/user_guide/running_inside_a_container.md

 This is done with the `-v /var/run/docker.sock:/var/run/docker.sock`.

 With this option, the container can have access to the docker API.
 But it still needs the binary client in Go.
-Download it in the dockerfile with `pydock download-cli`.
+Download it in the dockerfile with `dockertown download-cli`.
 You can then optionally install buildx and compose.

 Then you're good to go!
 Simple as that.